 - 1 Tbsp poppy seeds (optional)

-- For the dressing: In a bowl or jar whisk together olive oil and sugar until sugar has dissolved.
-Stir in honey, shallot, white wine vinegar, apple cider vinegar, sesame seeds (your sesame seeds should look more golden than mine - I didn't toast mine long enough) and optional poppy seeds until mixture is well blended.
+For the dressing: In a bowl or jar whisk together white wine vinegar, apple cider vinegar and sugar until the sugar has dissolved.
+Stir in olive oil, honey, shallot, sesame seeds (your sesame seeds should look more golden than mine - I didn't toast mine long enough) and optional poppy seeds until mixture is well blended.

 Add spinach, almonds and cranberries to a salad bowl.
 Drizzle dressing over salad and toss.
 Serve immediately after adding dressing.